cdrummey216/whoami/whoami.md

 The Self (ϕ) must be externalized in to reality (1) in order for it to _exist_ in reality.
 The sense of self is the feeling of identity, uniqueness, and self-direction.
 It is an internal process, happening exclusively within each mind.
 Each mind, in turn, has the ability to externalize itself in _the words spoken_ and _the things done_.

-# Part 2: What constitutes 'I'? (a: identity isle, concentrated philosophy)
+# Part 2: What constitutes 'I'?

 ## Overview & Purpose
 The following are the conclusions and judgements that can be made based on the [identity equations](idenityequations.md) while in the absence of other knowledge.
 The inferences inherent in the BEGIN and END iterations provide a foundation for understanding the Self and its place in the world.
 The BEGIN and END iteraions are limits ('floor', 'ceiling') on each life, such that there is a finite amount of time between either iteration.
 The time between the iterations is the duration of existence (life), which is perceived by the Self through memory (stored memories in a sequence).